faizc/cosmos/azure-cosmos-dotnet-sp/README.md

-## **Setting up Service Principal Authentication for accessing data from the Cosmos account SQL API using .net**
+## **Setting up Service Principal Authentication for accessing data from the Cosmos DB SQL API using .net**
 Azure Cosmos DB exposes a built-in role-based access control (RBAC) system that lets you:

 Authenticate your data requests with an Azure Active Directory (Azure AD) identity.